jenjwong/crunchyTunes/README.md

-# Music Dictator: a Gamefied Music Playlist
+# Music Dictator: a Gamefied Music Player
 Become the next music dictator!
 The music dictator always gets to pick the tunes, but watchout, if the populace doesn't like the songs the dictator gets overthrown.

 ## Stack